jamrod/TAPInterface/ReadMe.txt

 {
     "net":{
-        "listeningPort": "7010", //port paging server will send data to "listeningAddress": "10.2.1.100", //address on local paging server will send data to "clientPort": "7020", //port to forward page text too "clientAddress": "10.2.1.103" //address to forward page text too
+        "listeningPort": "7010", //port paging server will send data to "listeningAddress": "10.2.1.100", //address the paging server will send data to "clientPort": "7020", //port to forward page text too "clientAddress": "10.2.1.103" //address to forward page text too

     },

     "options":{
-        "TCPClientEnabled": "false", //if client connection is TCP set to true, false for UDP "loggingEnabled": "true", //true to turn on logging "logPath": "C:\\Logs\\", //make sure this is a location the user has permissons to write to "incomingPagerNumber":"101", //this can accept a cap code, used to filter calls received to one pager number "serialTapOutEnabled":"false", //set to true to enable a "outgoingPagerNumber":"101",
+        "TCPClientEnabled": "false", //if client connection is TCP, set to true, false for UDP "loggingEnabled": "true", //true to turn on logging "logPath": "C:\\Logs\\", //make sure this is a location the user has permissons to write to "incomingPagerNumber":"101", //this can accept a cap code, used to filter calls received to one pager number "serialTapOutEnabled":"false", //set to true to enable a TAP output over serial "outgoingPagerNumber":"101", //Pager number to send outgoing pages to "useSerialServer":"true" //true to use a serial input from a paging server, false for network connection },
-        "useSerialServer":"true"
-    },
     "ports":{
-        "tapOutPort": "COM3",
-        "tapOutBaud": "9600",
+        "tapOutPort": "COM3", //if serial TAP output is enabled, set com port to use settings below "tapOutBaud": "9600",
         "tapOutDataBits": "8",
         "tapOutStopBits": "1",
         "tapOutParity": "none",
-        "serialInPort": "COM4",
-        "serialInBaud": "9600",
+        "serialInPort": "COM4", //if serial input is used, set com port and settings here "serialInBaud": "9600",
         "serialInDataBits": "8",
         "serialInStopBits": "1",